Abuse & Neglect

 A score of 80% or better is required to pass.
 Learners are provided two (2) attempts to pass the post- test.
 If they do not pass after two (2) attempts they have failed the course.
 At that time, the learner may re-register and re-pay for another course session, if they desire.
 They must re-listen to the course and re-take the test or participate in a classroom based, instructor-led course.

 The learner’s score is sent to the Office of Professional Development.
 Upon receipt of test scores, the Office of Professional Development will validate time spent in the course.
 Within three (3) business days, a certificate of completion will be emailed to the learner if all requirements of successful completion have been met.
 The appropriate documentation will be faxed to the NE DHHS.

 Requirements for Successful Completion

-- The learner must listen to the entire course presentation for a minimum (online participation is timed).
+- The learner must listen to the entire course presentation for a minimum of 60 minutes. (online participation is timed).

 - The learner must complete a 25 multiple-choice question test at the conclusion of the course presentation and score an 80% or better on the test.

 $30 payable by cash, money order or credit card (VISA, MC, Discover) at time of registration.
 Make checks payable to: Clarkson College Professional Development.

 To access the on-line course an individual must have: